 - Stain or paint and sealer

-We started by cutting all of our lumber to length with the miter saw.
+I started by cutting all of the lumber to length with the miter saw.
 These tables will each measure 18″ x 24″ x 20″.

-While I ripped the posts down to 3″ x 3″ on the table saw, Mr. Awesome drilled all of the pocket holes with the Kreg jig set for 1-1/2″ material.
+While I ripped the posts down to 3″ x 3″ on the table saw, the pocket holes were drilled with the Kreg jig set for 1-1/2″ material.

-Mr. Awesome sanded all of the pieces before assembly.
+All of the pieces were sanded before assembly.
 At the same time, I assembled the table tops using glue, 2″ pocket hole screws, and clamps.

-We attached the shorter apron to the legs using glue and 2-1/2″ pocket hole screws.
-Because this piece is so short, we used a close-quarter drill to get into the tight space.
+I attached the shorter apron to the legs using glue and 2-1/2″ pocket hole screws.
+Because this piece is so short, I used a close-quarter drill to get into the tight space.

-Next, we attached the longer aprons to the legs to connect everything together.
-After checking for square, we added the center support.
+Next, I attached the longer aprons to the legs to connect everything together.
+After checking for square, I added the center support.

-Last, we placed the table top face down, centered the leg assembly on it, and drilled screws through the pocket holes in the aprons and support into the top.
+Last, I placed the table top face down, centered the leg assembly on it, and drilled screws through the pocket holes in the aprons and support into the top.

-Mr. Awesome stained the tables with Minwax stain in Provincial.
-After the stain was dry, we sealed the tables with Rust-Oleum’s Ultimate Polyurethane in Satin.
+The tables were stained with Minwax stain in Provincial.
+After the stain was dry, I sealed the tables with Rust-Oleum’s Ultimate Polyurethane in Satin.

 Plans to build the side tables: